 It’s not only goalkeepers who can take advantage but fans too who can analyse the penalty performance of every single outfield player and goalkeeper left in the World Cup.
 Supporters can see exactly where their favourite star has aimed the ball for all of their recent penalty kicks plus find out which position each goalkeeper normally takes up.

-For instance Germany’s Manuel Neuer has saved four of his last 10 penalties with two saves occurring when he remained dead central between the sticks.
-England’s Frank Lampard generally aims for the right hand post converting four of his last ten in that direction.
+For instance Germany’s Manuel Neuer has saved four of his last 10 penalties with two saves occurring when he remained dead centre between the sticks.
+England’s Frank Lampard generally aims for the right-hand post, converting four of his last ten in that direction.
 Interestingly, the two spot-kicks the Chelsea player failed to convert were both aimed towards the same right hand side.

 “Each player will have their own personal way of coping with the pressures of a penalty shoot-out, but preparation for such an occasion cannot be underestimated.
 The insights that the Castrol EDGE Penalty Analysis tool provides could prove invaluable for goalkeepers and penalty takers alike when confronted with one of sport’s most mentally draining occasions.”